-- A curry comb or grooming mitt.
+- Curry comb or grooming mitt

-- A body brush with fairly stiff bristles.
+- Body brush with fairly stiff bristles

-- A fine soft bristled finishing brush.
+- Fine soft bristled finishing brush

-- A clean sponge or soft cloth.
+- Clean sponge or soft cloth

-- Grooming spray.
+- Grooming spray (optional)

 Clean Your Horse's or Pony's Hooves

-Hold the hoof and with the hoof pick pry out any dirt, manure or anything else lodged in the frog or sole of the foot.
-Check for any injury and signs of thrush, grease heel, or other problems.
-Take note of any cracks in the wall of the hoof so you can consult with your... farrier as to what should be done.
-Gently place the foot back down on the ground and continue until all four feet are done.Continue to 3 of 8 below.
+Hold the hoof and with the hoof pick pry out any dirt, manure, or grit lodged in the frog or sole of the foot.
+Check for any injury and signs of thrush, grease heel, or other problems, and take note of any cracks in the wall of the hoof, so you can consult with your veterinarian or farrier as to what should be done.
+Gently place the foot back down on the ground and continue until all four feet are done.

-Currying Your Horse or Pony
+Curry Your Horse or Pony

-Starting on the left side or ‘offside’ use your curry comb or grooming mitt to loosen the dirt in your horse’s coat.
-This step is where you remove any mud, grit, dust and other debris before trying to put a real shine on your horse’s coat.
+Starting on the left side, or "offside," use your curry comb or grooming mitt to loosen the dirt in your horse’s coat.
+Remove any mud, grit, dust, and other debris before trying to put a real shine on your horse’s coat.

 Use the Body Brush to Whisk Away Dirt

 With the body brush, whisk out the dirt brought to the surface.
 Start on one side and move around the horse brushing in sweeping strokes following the direction of the hair growth.
 Some people find the body brush is more useful for cleaning the legs than the curry comb.
-This is a good time to check for lesions and skin irritations on the legs, knees, and pasterns like small cuts and nick, or perhaps even problems like grease heel.Continue to 6 of 8 below.
+This is a good time to check for lesions and skin irritations on the legs, knees, and pasterns like small cuts and nicks, or perhaps even problems like grease heel.

-Using the Finishing Brush
+Use the Finishing Brush

-Clean the Ears, Eyes, Muzzle and Dock Area
+Clean the Ears, Eyes, Muzzle, and Dock Area

-Check ears for lodged seed heads or... dirt.
+Check ears for lodged seed heads or dirt.
 Some horses are fussy about having their ears handled, so go slowly and be careful not to pinch or pull hairs.
 Eventually, your horse may come to love having its ears groomed.
-When you are done with the face, use the cloth to wipe around the dock and tail head.Continue to 8 of 8 below.
+When you are done with the face, use the cloth to wipe around the dock and tail head.